 This continues the overall theme of open and transparent government with no closed doors or windows to the public witness.

-Within the interior is the aforementioned 'Black and White Corridor' which was intended for the media to conduct interviews with MSPs.
-The floor is covered with black and white Italian marble tiles which are similar to the old floor of the Church of Scotland's Assembly Hall on the Mound.
-This was where the Parliament sat temporarily from 1999 during construction of the present building.
+Within the interior is the aforementioned 'Black and White Corridor', intended for the media to conduct interviews with MSPs.
+The floor is covered with black and white Italian marble tiles, which are similar to the old floor of the Church of Scotland's Assembly Hall on the Mound.
+This was where the Parliament sat temporarily from 1999 during the construction of the present building.

-The Scottish Parliament will always have its critics especially among those who baulked at the cost and its drain on the public purse.
-The original proposal speculated at a hypothetical cost of around £40 million but the Miralles design came with an estimate of around £190 million.
-Therefore there was much controversy at the eventual cost of over £430 million which led to an official enquiry.
+The Scottish Parliament will always have its critics, especially among those who balked at the cost and its drain on the public purse.
+The original proposal speculated at a hypothetical cost of around £40 million, but the Miralles design estimated around £190 million.
+Therefore there was much controversy at the eventual cost of over £430 million, which led to an official enquiry.

-In fact the bill for maintenance and repair is currently running at around £750,000 per annum.
-This has led to critics like Margo McDonald MSP to question the design flaws that are claimed to blemish the record of the success of the building as a host for the nation's Parliament.
+In fact, the bill for maintenance and repair is currently running at around £750,000 per annum.
+This has led critics like Margo McDonald MSP to question the design flaws that are claimed to blemish the record of the success of the building as a host for the nation's Parliament.

-These significant considerations aside the Scottish Parliament has seemed to grow on the Scottish people.
-First impressions are surely not always the best impressions and Miralles' phenomenal project has won over many sceptics.
+These significant considerations aside, the Scottish Parliament has seemed to grow on the Scottish people.
+First impressions are surely not always the best, and Miralles' phenomenal project has won over many sceptics.